 Share this page:

-The Alpha Coal project is a AUD6 billion coal mine and export project that is proposed to be constructed in Queensland, Australia.
-The black thermal coal mine and associated rail and port infrastructure are expected to produce and transport, respectively, an estimated 30 million tonnes per year to Asia.
-The rail corridor would be 495 km long linking the mine near the town of Alpha in the Galilee Basin with an export port at Abbot Point, Queensland.
+The Alpha Coal project is a AUD 6.8 billion coal mine and export project that is proposed to be constructed in Queensland, Australia.
+The black thermal coal mine and associated rail and port infrastructure are expected to produce and transport an estimated 30 million tonnes per year to Asia.
+The rail corridor, which requires an investment of AUD 4 billion, would be 495 km long linking the mine near the town of Alpha in the Galilee Basin to an export port at Abbot Point, Queensland.
 If the project is approved, it will be the first coal mine in the Galilee Basin.
-The activities of this project are expected to directly and negatively impact the Great Barrier Reef due to export shipments, which will directly cross the reef.
+The activities of this project are expected to directly and negatively impact the Great Barrier Reef due to export shipments crossing the reef.

 On 29 May 2012, the Queensland Coordinator-General issued a report on the project and recommended that it be approved subject to 128 conditions.
 However, within hours of this being announced, the Federal Environment Minister issued a statement explaining that significant national environmental issues had not been adequately considered by the State Government and that additional Federal assessment may be required.

 After a public slanging match between the Queensland Deputy Premier Jeff Seeney and Federal Environment Minister Tony Burke, on 5 June 2012, Minister Burke held a press conference announcing that:

 - He would stop the clock on the approval process for the Alpha Coal Project;